Veteran chef to French leaders hangs up apron

 “Luxury ingredients have disappeared, like truffles, lobster,” he said in a nod to austerity that has also pared back the Elysee’s wine cellar.
 Since Sarkozy, state auditors have overseen the presidency’s spending on food and drink.

-One challenge for the top chef has been discretion when it comes to revealing the presidents’ favorite dishes.
+One challenge for the top chef has been discretion when it comes to revealing the presidents’ favourite dishes.

-“We try to avoid disclosing their favorites.
+“We try to avoid disclosing their favourites.
 Otherwise, he’s going to be served the same meal everywhere whenever he travels,” Vaussion said.

 That was the case for Chirac, presented with ‘tete de veau’ or calf’s head, on every trip after word leaked that he loved the traditional dish served with capers and pickled gurkins.